xtream1101/scraperx/README.md

 - Yaml file: Will use these values if no other way is set for a key

 ### Config values
+_If you are using any aws service for any part of this, it will use the [boto3 library](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) and will try and get credentials from the system
 ```yaml
 # config.yaml
 # This is a config file with all config values